Crashes add to traffic chaos on Auckland Anniversary Day

 Traffic is heavy around the North Island as people flock back home on Auckland Anniversary Day with crashes in both the Waikato and Northland only exaggerating the already slow crawl.

 Motorists are being urged to avoid SH16 near Mangakura after a fatal crash involving a car and two motorcycles near the Kaipara Harbour closed the road.
-A detour remains in place.
+A detour remains in place and the road is not expected to reopen until at least 8.30pm.

+Further north, SH1 near Whakapara has reopened after a motorcyclist died in a crash involving a four-wheel-drive on Russel Rd just before 5pm.
+Police remain at the scene.

+In the Waikato, traffic is heavy along SH2 heading west towards Paeroa and the NZTA is urging people to expect delays and, if possible, put off their journey.

-A two-car crash on the northbound section of SH1 between Huntly and Taupiri at 2.24pm is also causing delays to both north and south-bound motorists.
+Earlier a two-car crash on the northbound section of SH1 between Huntly and Taupiri at 2.24pm also caused delays to both north and south-bound motorists.

 "While the crash is not serious there will be delays in traffic.
 We are asking people to be patient.
 We understand everyone wants to get home and we are working to clear the scene and the backlog as quickly as we can," Ruddell said.